MCPS Strategic Plan FY 2022-2025

 • Develop skills and support for restorative justice coaches through Professional Learning Communities and extend training opportunities for other restorative practitioners, including well-being social workers, wellness coaches and community partners.

-• Create and implement targeted action plans to address disproportionality of suspensions of Black/African American students for 20 Focus schools, co-led by a restorative justice instructional specialist and local restorative justice coaches that include monthly team data analysis, walk-throughs with reflections, targeted professional development and support meetings.
+• Create and implement targeted action plans to address the disproportionality of suspensions of Black/African American students for focus schools.
+These will be co-led by a restorative justice instructional specialist and local restorative justice coaches and include:

-• Continue to use the Comprehensive Coordinated Early Intervening Services Plan to review and address disproportionate suspensions of Black and Latino students with individualized education programs.
+• Continue to use the Comprehensive Coordinated Early Intervening Services Grant (CCEIS) to review and address disproportionate suspensions of Black and Latino students with individualized education programs.

 Metrics of Success